Our nutrition ethos

 Neurodiversity affirming healthcare: Autism, ADHD, OCD, ARFID, burnout & more.

-Mental health: chronic stress and burnout, anxiety, depression, relationship with food, food fears related to gut reactions, disordered eating, ARFID & more.
+Mental health: chronic stress and burnout, anxiety, depression, relationship with food (Aleisha only), food fears related to gut reactions, disordered eating, ARFID & more.

 Hypermobility & Co: HSD/hEDS, MCAS, POTS, ME/CFS, chronic pain, Vascular Compression Syndromes (e.g. MALS/SMAS), advocacy for diagnosis and building your healthcare team.